 As the humidity levels rise in crawl spaces, moisture condensates on the surfaces, leading to serious problems in your home.
 These problems can lead to health issues and the need for expensive repairs.

 Most of the problems traditionally associated with damaged, rotting crawl spaces are due to basic flaws in the ways that crawl spaces were designed.
 When you understand the effects of crawl space humidity, you can then take measures against it and learn how to prevent it in the future.

-To avoid the problems caused by humidity in your South Carolina home, call in the professionals at Cantey Foundation Specialists for a free crawl space humidity estimate!
-We serve homeowners in Florence, Sumter, Columbia and nearby.
+To avoid the problems caused by humidity in your South Carolina, North Carolina and Georgia home, call in the professionals at Cantey Foundation Specialists for a free crawl space humidity estimate!
+We serve homeowners in Columbia, Charleston, Charlotte and nearby.

 When the frame of your home was first built, it was a large wooden box, with few, if any, holes in it.

 Then came the other contractors.
 As plumbers, electricians, HVAC workers, and countless other professionals began to work in your home, they began to cut channels in your walls and floors.
 Pipes, wires, cables, ducts, and other things were passed through, and your home's construction was completed.

 Then, over time, your home began to expand and contract.
 The once-tight seams began to warp slightly, and more crevices and openings appeared.
 There are a lot of openings that can develop between your first floor and your crawl space!

 In your home, warm air rises, leaving through your attic and upper floors.
 As this happens, a vacuum is created on the lower floors.
 Air from the outside, and from your crawl space, is pulled upwards to fill the space.

 If you have crawl space vents, they will also become part of the air movement in your home.
 As air is pulled out of the crawl space and up into the home, new air will be pulled in through these vents.